samialpak/competency-test/javaapp/README.md

 Run the tests with `spring-boot-starter-test`.
 Tests are in `src/test/java/com.scrumconnect.api.controller/` folder.
 Details for tests, you can see files in this folder.
 After successfully ending this script, for the test results you can see `{JAVAAPP_HOME_PATH}\build\reports\tests\test\index.html`

+NOTE: In Ubuntu/Linux, you should add `bash` command to start of the `gradlew` commands.
+For example: `bash ./gradlew build --refresh-dependencies`.